 - TALQ shall allow for vendor specific function or feature implementations of the local/segment controllers and management systems, fostering competition and differentiation of vendors

 The members form the General Assembly.
 The Regular Members elect the Steering Committee to oversee all activities of the Consortium.
 The Secretary General runs the day to day activities and reports to the Steering Committee and General Assembly.
-The ‘Technical Work Group’ develops the technical specification(s).
+The ‘Technical Work Group’ develops the technical specification(s), and the 'Certification Work Group' is in charge of defining the certification policy an compliance tests.
 The ‘Promotion Work Group’ takes care of the promotional activities of the consortium.
 All is supervised by the ‘General Assembly’.